 Ed’s performances are in demand and he’s warmed up for John Cooper Clarke at Festival No.6, appeared at Shambala Festival, Port Eliot and Celtic Connections, as well as London’s Festival Of The One Man Band featuring alongside artists such as Son of Dave and Blues legend Big Joe Louis.

 Our evening performance takes place in The Brunswick’s main auditorium.
 Doors open at 7.15pm, and the show commences at 7.30pm.
 There will be short intervals between acts and our programme finishes at 11.00pm.

 Please be aware that seating is limited and cannot be reserved.
 Please arrive early if you need seats.
 Standing room and WCs are at the rear of the auditorium.

 A little bit of hush

 We would ask all guests to refrain from conversation while the show is in progress, as this is discourteous to our performers and prevents others from enjoying the show.
 Anyone persisting in voluble conversation during our performance will be asked to leave the auditorium.

 Food and drink

-We regret that nobody under the age of 18, accompanied or otherwise, is permitted in our evening performance.
+We regret that visitors under 18 years, accompanied or otherwise, are not permitted in our evening performance.